arahi7860/node-npm-intro/README.md

 3. Run `npm init` and answer each of the questions.
 4. Type `ls`.
 What has changed?
 Remember you can use the `cat` command to print files to the CLI.
 5. Create a file called `index.js` and edit it in your text editor.
-6. Console-log hello world.
+6. Console log 'hello world'.
+7. Create an array with at least three items, assign it to a variable, and console log it.
+8. Create an object with at least two properties, assign it to a variable, and console log it.
-7. Finally, switch back to the command line and enter the command `node index.js`.
+9. In your command line and enter the command `node index.js`.
+Make sure you're in the same directory as the file you're trying to run.

 ### Review